kubedb/docs/docs/guides/mssqlserver/scaling/horizontal-scaling/overview.md

 # Horizontal Scaling Overview

-This guide will give you an overview of how `KubeDB` Ops Manager scales up/down the number of members of a `MSSQLServer` instance.
+This guide will give you an overview of how `KubeDB` Ops Manager scales up/down the number of members of a `MSSQLServer`.

 ## Before You Begin